Theorem 1: Extremism Loses

 This is bunk.
 We have many informed voters.
 News programs have traditionally been among the most popular of the major network offerings.
 Throw in CNN, MSNBC, Fox News, talk radio and weblogs and then tell me that only a tiny elite cares about political platforms.
 True, many people are ignorant of the issues, and many of them vote.
 But even among the ignorant, the platform messages get through; they rely on the advice of those who are not ignorant.
 (See The Tipping Point by Malcolm Gladwell.)

 Whereas a new party need not appeal to 50% of the voters overall, it does need to appeal to well over 5%.
-As a rough first guess, I would suggest that a new party should position itself at around the 80th percentile along its scale of values; that is, 20% of the voters are more radical than the party’s position.
+As a rough first guess, I would suggest that a new party should position itself at around the 80th percentile along its scale of values; that is, 20% of the voters should be more radical than the party’s position.
 This should provide at least 5-10% of the voters who are less radical but are still closer to the new party’s position than they are to the major party positions.
 Throw in district variance and you have a majority position somewhere.

 You might get away with being a bit further out, possibly out to the 90% percentile overall.
 Doing so can increase passion, which is useful for acquiring early adopters, but it also loses mainstream votes.

 For comparison, look at the percentile scores of the existing third parties.
 Prior to the 2006 reforms, I would say that the Libertarian Party had positioned itself above the 99th percentile on the small government scale.
 That is, less than 1% of the U.S. population was more radically libertarian than the Libertarian Party.
 With the new 2008 platform, the party might be down as far as the 95th percentile.
 However, there are still some pretty radical positions in the platform, deal-killers for most people.
+Post 2008, I have not kept up with the LP platform.
+I suspect it has been re-radicalized since I left, but I leave it as an exercise for the reader to verify.